Taraxa-project/taraxa-whitepapers/EN/Taraxa whitepaper [EN].md

 --------------------------------------------------------------------------------
 ```

 Note that the block id of the past Period block and its signature need to be part of the block to act as proof to help other nodes to validate whether the correct jurisdiction has been used.
-For each such jurisdiction proof generated, it will remain valid for two (2) Periods, for the same reason the block generation eligibility ticket expiration to account for fuzzy boundary conditions between Periods due to propagation latency.
+For each such jurisdiction proof generated, it will remain valid for two (2) Periods to account for fuzzy boundary conditions between Periods due to propagation latency.

 Also note that, the implicit definition of work load in this algorithm is simply the transaction count.
-This is a reasonable measure of load during block generation since, in the Taraxa protocol, blocks on the block DAG are not executed immediately means that the load is purely based on validation, which is a relatively simple and equal workload across coin and smart contract transactions.
+This is a reasonable measure of load during block generation since, in the Taraxa protocol, blocks on the block DAG are not executed immediately so the resulting computational load is purely based on validation, which is a relatively simple and fixed workload for both coin and smart contract transactions.

 In both cases, there is no coordination between the nodes on block proposal eligibility and transaction jurisdiction and a certain amount of tolerance or “fuzziness” is built into the validation, thereby reducing the associated network overhead and attack surface.

 <br /><br />
 ### 4.5 Adaptive Protocol